taheriyan/cold-2015/README.md

 # cold-2015
-the evaluation dataset used in cold-2015 paper
+The evaluation dataset for the cold-2015 paper.